 Did you know that the fresh herbs that you probably use everyday — including green onions and coriander — can easily be put back to work?
 Just take the roots of the plant and soak it in water for a few weeks.
 If the plant was in good shape when you started you should be able to reuse the plant again in 2-3 weeks.
 And you can rinse and repeat this strategy as many times as you’d like.

-In summer months it’s common to spend $20 or more per month on pricey insect repellant to keep annoying mosquitoes and ticks away.
+In summer months it’s common to spend $20 or more per month on pricey insect repellent to keep annoying mosquitoes and ticks away.
 However, you can use a tiny bit of Vicks (or the generic equivalent) to do the exact same thing!
-And it’s much cheaper (and more versatile) than repellant.
+And it’s much cheaper (and more versatile) than repellent.

 Stock Your Glove Compartment

 Eating on the run is a huge expense for those that spend a lot of time on the road (moms, anyone?).
 Instead of hitting up the nearest gas station for a pricey snack, stock your glove compartment full of non-perishable healthy snacks.
 Winners include nuts, trail mix, zip-lock bags full of whole grain cereal and granola bars.

 DIY gardening is a fantastic way to get some fresh air with the kids.
 If done right, it can also save you serious cash on groceries.
 Many budget-conscious families are replacing their lawn with a garden.
 The expense of maintain a garden is about the same as a well manicured lawn.
 But with the garden you’re able to reap the rewards of dirt-cheap vegetables and herbs.

 And according to many nutrition experts, the produce you get from your garden is more nutrient-rich than the mass-produced stuff you find at the supermarket.